My Bank Account and Bankruptcy

 Once your Bankruptcy is over there is nothing to stop you applying for a new bank account.
 You could apply for a basic account with virtually any bank.

-Before you can apply for a standard current account you will need to wait until your credit rating starts to improve.
-This may take a number of months or even years.
+Before you can apply for a standard current account you will need to wait until the record of your bankruptcy has come off your credit file.

 Arrange a call with a Bankruptcy Expert